BurakZaif/covertovert/README.md

 **Encoding Process:**
 1. The sender takes the initial window size and maps the 2-bit chunks of the message to percentage parameters.
 2. Depending on the mapped percentage, the window size is adjusted (increased or decreased).
 3. If the adjusted window size exceeds twice the initial value or drops below half the initial value, it is reset to the initial value to prevent detection or protocol errors.
+(While doing this, I do not refresh the window_size immediately to make it more undetected.
+I wait a specific 2 bit combination but if your example do not contain this combination even for once you should change the encoding_dict because you can change the relevant percentage-2bit combination pair form there.)
 4. The manipulated window size is inserted into the TCP header.
 5. An optional fake payload can be added to make the communication more realistic.